Grounded in tradition,

 In addition to managing Ramey Wine Cellars, David enjoys consulting for a select handful of clients in the North Coast.

-David’s groundbreaking work with indigenous yeasts, sur lies aging and malolactic and barrel fermentation yielded a new California style that was richer, more lush and silky smooth than previously known.
+David’s groundbreaking work with indigenous yeasts, sur lies aging, whole-cluster pressing and malolactic and barrel fermentation yielded a new California style that was richer, more lush and silky smooth than previously known.
 As a result, he created a benchmark style now emulated by many.

 David earned a graduate degree from the University of California at Davis, where his 1979 thesis on volatile ester hydrolysis (translation: how aromas evolve in wine) is still used today to understand how wine ages.
 But shortly afterwards, a stint working for the Moueix family at the renowned Château Pétrus introduced David to the time-honored methods of winemaking in France.
 He brought his lessons home and applied them to the grapes he found growing in California’s premier wine regions.